Guided Meditation

 Meditation for Spiritual Development

-The guided mindfulness meditation leads you through a body scan during which you become aware of all parts of your body, starting with your breath.
-Then you observe your thoughts and your emotions.
-You practice accepting every part of yourself just as it is without judgment.
+The mindfulness meditation for self awareness leads you through a body scan during which you become aware of all parts of your body, starting with your breath.
+Then you observe your thoughts and emotions. and you practice accepting each part of yourself.

-In my guided meditation for expanding consciousness, we experience 4 levels of consciousness, based on Ken Wilber's model of human development.
+In the expand consciousness meditation, we experience 4 levels of consciousness, based on Ken Wilber's model of human development.
 These levels are egocentric, ethnocentric, worldcentric and kosmocentric.
 We experience what it feels like to be at each of these stages, and we integrate them.
 This expands our perspective and increases our compassion.

-The guided meditation for clarity of life purpose will give you a new perspective on your path.
+The meditation for clarity of life purpose will give you a new perspective on your path.

-You can raise your vibration by doing the process in the guided meditation for gratitude and joy.
+You can raise your vibration by doing the process in the meditation for gratitude and joy.

 Other Types of Guided Meditation